mrtwistor/Dido-and-the-Remainder/Dido-and-the-Remainder.md

 We live **within its inversion**.

 —Eudoxus, twilight equinox, Mirror 17

-## Folium VIa: On the Scaffolds That Endure Collapse — Three Squares from the Spiral Debris
+##Folium VIa: On the Scaffolds That Endure Collapse — Three Squares from the Spiral Debris

-***
+---

 These diagrams were not written.
 They were recovered—from resonance shadows within the residual layer of Mirror 17’s refraction basin.
 They did not emerge as insight, but as **insistence**: forms that returned, unbidden, as if they alone remembered what meaning once was.